AngleProtocol/angle-docs/resources/graphical-elements/README.md

-# Graphic Elements
+# Branding

-In this section, you can find all the graphic elements used in Angle to have fun and create the designs and animations you want!
+In this section, you can find all the graphical elements used in Angle to have fun and create the designs and animations you want!

 ## Color Palette

-Angle color palette is composed of 5 colors and there associated gradients:
+Angle color palette is composed of 5 colors and their associated gradients:

 - Spring Rain: #99B998
 - Peach: #FDCEAA